icefallgames/SCICompanion/SCICompanion/Docs/source/Compiler/relationaloperators.rst

  Relational operators
 ================================

-Use the arithmetic operators to compare to values to each other.
+Use the relational operators to compare to values to each other.
 These can be used in :doc:`conditionalexpressions` or just in general expressions.

 Equal: ==
 ============